From King’s note to palace flowers: Queen’s state funeral explained

 The procession

+In many ways the Queen’s State Funeral is a military funeral.
+She was after all the head of the armed services.

 Royal Navy sailors pulled the two-and-a-half tonne State Ceremonial Gun Carriage bearing the Queen’s Coffin from Westminster Hall to Westminster Abbey.
-Others marched behind the carriage acting as brakes.
+Others marched behind the carriage holding rope to act as brakes.

 This has been a tradition since the State Funeral of Queen Victoria in 1901.
 Before that, the service was pulled by horses, but the cold of that day led the animals to rear up and Captain Prince Louis of Battenberg was concerned for the safety of the coffin.